leontoeides/google_maps/README.md

 # Changelog

-* 0.4.0: ⚠ **Breaking change**.
-API keys are no longer passed directly to Google Maps request methods.
+* 0.4.0: ⚠ **Breaking change**: API keys are no longer passed directly to Google Maps requests.
 Now, a structure containing your API key and several other optional settings is passed instead.
 For example:

 Before: